-All Local Exhaust Ventilation (LEV) systems require a Thorough Examination and Test (TExT) or as more commonly known LEV testing / COSHH testing at least once in every 14 month period, or more frequently depending upon the application / process.
+All Local Exhaust Ventilation (LEV) systems require a Thorough Examination and Test (TExT) at least once in every 14 month period, or more frequently depending upon the application.

-When correctly designed LEV systems protect their users from hazardous processes, by providing engineering control of process dust, fumes and vapours.
-These systems should be checked by a qualified engineer who holds a recognised qualification.
-The recognised qualification needed for LEV testing/COSHH testing systems, is the BOHS P601 – Thorough Examination and Testing of Local Exhaust Ventilation systems (LEV).
+When correctly designed LEV systems protect their users from hazardous processes, by controlling process dust, fumes and vapours.
+These systems must be checked by a qualified engineer who holds a recognised qualification.
+The recognised qualification needed for LEV testing/COSHH testing systems is the BOHS P601 – Thorough Examination and Testing of Local Exhaust Ventilation systems.

 Chapter two in HSG258 outlines the roles and responsibilities for LEV systems, from the system user, to the LEV Service provider who provides the statutory LEV testing (TExT) inspection.

 At MCG we are fully qualified with over 20 years of experience in LEV/COSHH testing.
 Contact us on 01327 209638 to discuss your requirements or send us an email below.

 All new and existing LEV installations require a commissioning report to be issued, which can be used as a benchmark for subsequent future tests.
 All systems require this mandatory documentation from a large centralised dust control system to a single mobile weld fume control unit.